sampsyo/cs6120/content/blog/2022-03-29-unified-gc/index.md

 <img src="TAndRC.png" alt="alt_text" title="image_tooltip" style="zoom:25%;" />
 </p>

 Tracing initially sets the reference counts of all objects to 0 and initializes the worklist to be the root set $R$.
-The $scan-by-tracing()$ function scans through the worklist and increments the reference counts of the objects it encounters, and adds all of the objects referenced by it to the worklist to be recursively processed as well.
+The `scan-by-tracing()` function scans through the worklist and increments the reference counts of the objects it encounters, and adds all of the objects referenced by it to the worklist to be recursively processed as well.
 When this function terminates, the reference counts for live objects will have non-zero counts and all other objects will have a count of zero.
-From here the $sweep-for-tracing()$ function can free all objects of count zero so their memory can be reused.
+From here the `sweep-for-tracing()` function can free all objects of count zero so their memory can be reused.

 Reference counting need not do any initialization work at the start of the algorithm because initialization is handled for each time when an object is allocated.
 When an object is allocated, its reference count is set to 0.
 When an object is assigned to a pointer, the reference count of the object is incremented by one since a pointer now has a reference to it, and the object that was previously referenced by that pointer, if any, is added to the worklist to have its count decremented by one since the pointer no longer references it.
-The $scan-by-counting()$ function processes this  worklist of objects who need to have their count decremented by one and recursively adds objects it references to the worklist, similar to the tracing algorithm.
-The $sweep-for-counting()$ function acts exactly like the one for tracing, as it frees all objects of count zero so their memory can be reused.
+The `scan-by-counting()` function processes this  worklist of objects who need to have their count decremented by one and recursively adds objects it references to the worklist, similar to the tracing algorithm.
+The `sweep-for-counting()` function acts exactly like the one for tracing, as it frees all objects of count zero so their memory can be reused.

-It is important to note that when we want to decrement the count of an object in this formalization of reference counting, we delay the actual decrement operation by placing it in a worklist so that it is decremented in the $sweep-for-counting()$ function.
+It is important to note that when we want to decrement the count of an object in this formalization of reference counting, we delay the actual decrement operation by placing it in a worklist so that it is decremented in the `sweep-for-counting()` function.
 In a real world implementation this may seem silly, but it is structured in this way to show the relationship between tracing and reference counting as duals.
 The actual complexity of the algorithm remains the same between both versions.

 Now that tracing and referencing counting algorithms have been presented, it is possible to compare the two.
 Revisiting the idea of duals, we again acknowledge that tracing increments the reference counts of objects on the worklist whereas RC decrements them.
 Now, it becomes clear that they are also duals in the manner that tracing checks if the reference count is 1 when deciding whether to add to the worklist and reference counting checks if the reference count is 0 when deciding whether to add to the worklist.
 Lastly, for tracing the worklist initially included roots of the graph, but for reference counting the worklist contains objects that had a reference removed since the last time the algorithm ran.
 Tracing begins with an underestimate of counts while reference counting starts with an overestimate and both converge towards a true value.